 Where is Guelph?

-Also known as “The Royal City”, Guelph is a charming and quaint rural city in Southwestern Ontario just an hour’s drive west of Toronto.
+Known as “The Royal City”, Guelph is a charming and quaint rural city in Southwestern Ontario just an hour’s drive west of Toronto.
 The population of Guelph is roughly 150,000 and major employers include the University of Guelph, Linamar and Sleeman Brewery.

-Guelph’s Top 6 Tourist attractions
+Guelph’s Top Tourist attractions:

 Guelph has a wide variety of attractions that clients consider when moving here.
 Some are arts, some are restaurants and some are locations.